lasta/study-faas-kotlin-2/README.md

 sdk install gradle
 ```

 * [Install Gradle on Amazon Linux][install gradle on amazon linux]

 [install gradle on amazon linux]: https://hacknote.jp/archives/16618/

+## future work
+* write document to use sentry-native on AWS Lambda on Qiita
+    * `/var/task/.sentry-native` is not writable by application

 <!-- FIXME: described below is for study-faas-kotlin (1).
             should be adapted for 2.